hu17889/go_spider/README.md

 **Functions:**

-- Download: download content of the crawl object.
+- Download: download content of the crawl objective.
 Result contains data body, header, cookies and request info.

 ### PageProcesser

-**Summary:** The moduler only do result parsing.
-The moduler gets result(key-value pairs) and urls crawled next step.
+**Summary:** The PageProcesser moduler only parse results.
+The moduler gets results(key-value pairs) and urls to be crawled next step.
-These key-value pairs will saved in PageItems and urls will be pushed in Scheduler.
+These key-value pairs will be saved in PageItems and urls will be pushed in Scheduler.

 **Functions:**

-- Process: Crawled object parsing.
+- Process: parse the objective crawled.

 ### Page